A display of weapons intercepted on board the Gaza-bound Karine A ship, January 2002. Photo: Wikimedia Commons.

 • Prevention of Arms Smuggling: Gaza’s coastline offers potential routes for Iran-supplied weapons via sea tunnels or vessels, which the blockade has successfully curtailed.
 Post-blockade data shows a sharp reduction in rocket attacks, demonstrating its effectiveness in degrading Hamas’s military capabilities.

-• Response to Ongoing Threats: Since 2001, terrorists in Gaza have launched thousands of rockets, mortars, and other projectiles, justifying sustained naval restrictions as part of Israel’s right to self-defense.
-The blockade complements land and air measures, creating a comprehensive security envelope without requiring reoccupation.
+• Response to Ongoing Threats: Since 2001, terrorist organizations in Gaza have launched thousands of rockets, mortars, and other projectiles against Israeli civilian communities, justifying sustained naval restrictions as part of Israel’s right to self-defense under Article 51 of the UN Charter.
+The blockade complements land and air measures without requiring reoccupation.

 All these arguments underscore that the blockade is not punitive but a targeted military operation, essential for protecting Israeli sovereignty and civilians from an enemy that uses Gaza as a launchpad for aggression.